 Sunsets are so beautiful that they almost seem as if we were looking through the gates of Heaven. – John Lubbock

 There is something about sunsets that makes us love them.
 I’m not sure what.
 It could be the wonderful warm colors, or maybe just the mood they create.
 How many times have you watched a sunset and fallen in love with the scenery, but you were disappointed with your photos?
 That was not what you saw!
-Oh no, what happened?
+Oh no, what happened to my sunset pictures?

 If there are no people around, look for something interesting, like an animal or a tree.
 Ideally you should try to tell a story with your picture.
 I captured the shot above as a park ranger was asking people walking by to fill her bucket with water from the ocean.
 What she was going to do with the water is not important, but she obviously didn’t want to get wet.
-Most of the time, you will end up with silhouettes if you don’t use flash, but that is okay.3.
-Get your exposure right
+Most of the time, you will end up with silhouettes if you don’t use flash, but that is okay.

 You don’t have to include the sun or the sky in a sunset picture, especially if they reflect in a body of water like in the picture below.
 You know this is a sunset, even thought you can’t see the sun.
-The location of course helps; I took the photo above in Florence, Italy.5.
-Zoom into the sun
+The location of course helps; I took the photo above in Florence, Italy.

 I hope these tips will help you next time you shoot a sunset.
 But remember, always enjoy the moment first and take pictures second.
 And if you end up with shots that you like, don’t forget to share them with the Balcony.